 Our Nominating and Corporate Governance Committee is comprised of Messrs.
-Bayh, Davis, La Forgia and Ryan and Ms. McNeal, with Senator Bayh serving as its chairperson.
+Bayh, Collins, Davis and La Forgia and Ms. McNeal, with Senator Bayh serving as its chairperson.
 The principal functions of our Nominating and Corporate Governance Committee include:

-- identifying and recommending to the Board of Trustees qualified candidates for election as trustees and recommending nominees for election as trustees at the annual meeting of shareholders; - implementing and monitoring our Corporate Governance Guidelines; - reviewing and making recommendations on matters involving the general operation of our Board of Trustees, including board size and composition, and committee composition and structure; - recommending to our Board of Trustees; nominees for each committee of our Board of Trustees; - facilitating the annual assessment of our Board of Trustees' performance as a whole and of the individual trustees, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing our Board of Trustees' evaluation of management.
+- identifying and recommending to the Board of Trustees qualified candidates for election as trustees and recommending nominees for election as trustees at the annual meeting of shareholders: - · implementing and monitoring our Corporate Governance Guidelines; - reviewing and making recommendations on matters involving the general operation of our Board of Trustees, including board size and composition, and committee composition and structure: - recommending to our Board of Trustees nominees for each committee of our Board of Trustees; - facilitating the annual assessment of our Board of Trustees' performance as a whole and of the individual trustees, as required by applicable law, regulations and the NYSE corporate governance listing standards; and - overseeing our Board of Trustees' evaluation of management.

-During the year ended December 31, 2015, the Nominating and Corporate Governance Committee met four times.
+During the year ended December 31, 2016, the Nominating and Corporate Governance Committee met five times, including telephonic meetings.